maciej-ka/learning-notes/c.md

 ```

 #### null terminator
 what is used to mark, where string has end
+character used for that, is `\0`

 this is a way to send a string
 without telling, how long string is